mhnaufal/see-plus-plus/README.md

 6. **Move Semantic**
    Before dive into move semantic, understand [**lvalue** and **rvalue** first!](#2%EF%B8%8F%E2%83%A3-basic-c)

    **Why we need move semantic?**

-   we do a lot of object passing but we don't want to copy the object, we just want to pass the ownership of the object.
+   we do a lot of object passing, but we don't want to copy the object, we just want to pass the ownership of the object.
 Imagine we pass an object to a function, we need to copy the object inside the function, the same goes for when we return an object from a function, we need to copy it again!
    Thus, instead of copy the object why we don't just move it?
 Here's where move semantic comes in.

 99. **Other Interesting In Modern C++**